andresbott/goback/lib/ssh/README.md

 // get a session
 session, _ := s.Session()
-// close the session, only one operation allowed per session defer session.Close()
+// close the session, only one operation allowed per session because it's not interactive defer session.Close()

 // run command and capture stdout/stderr